nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 For example, any command that uses the `st/` or `et/` prefix will now use `... d/yyyy-MM-dd st/HH:mm et/HH:m` instead.

-### Enhance flexibility of datetime inputs
+### Tutor and schedule information view
-In the current implementation, users can only enter datetime in this `yyyy-MM-ddTHH:mm` format.
-This format can be restrictive as it requires leading zeroes and `-` as a separator.
-To enhance user experience, the input for datetime related parameters should be able to handle most frequently used formats like `2023/1/1` and `10:00pm`.
+In the current implementation, tutors and schedules with long fields of over 40 characters are truncated.
+They can be seen by resizing the window.
+To improve user experience, the information should be able to be viewed by users without the window resizing.

 **Proposed implementation**

-The parser handling date and time should be updated to handle different date and time formats.
-This can be achieved by having a list of acceptable datetime formats and checking the users input against each one of them.
-If the user input does not match any of the acceptable formats, we should throw a `ParseException`.
+In the `PersonListCard` and `ScheduleListCard`, the column constraints should be removed.
+This will add a horizontal scroll bar in the event the information to be displayed is too long.

+### Calendar row view
+In the current implementation, schedule details cannot be viewed in the calendar for schedules that are shorter than 45min long.
+The additional details are truncated.
+These details cannot be viewed even with resizing the window and can only be viewed in the `list-s` view.

+**Proposed implementation**

+In the `CalendarRow`, the column constraints should be removed.
+This will add a horizontal scroll bar in the event the information to be displayed is too long.

 ### Switching back to list view from calendar view
 In the current system, when executing any commands, including actions like marking, unmarking, or deleting schedules